Interview: Irony of Covid-19 crisis is that Modi can play saviour and blame all mistakes on states

 That’s right, and also therefore then, the issues that they frame, the way they understand the public, and the mood of the public, is based on what they get from the social media platforms.

-Indeed, we’ve always thought that Twitter is an example of this, in that its actual numbers are tiny, it isn’t representative, yet journalists and politicians take all their cues from yet.
+Indeed, we’ve always thought that Twitter is an example of this, in that its actual numbers are tiny, it isn’t representative, yet journalists and politicians take all their cues from it.

 Yes, that’s right.
-One could argue that this nothing new, that it has been happening for the last 5-7 years.
+One could argue that this nothing new, that it has been happening for the last five-seven years.
 But my point is that it will gain further legitimacy.

 And when we have everyone in their houses during the Great Lockdown, sequestered, and many getting their information online, this is even more so?